Norman Maclean: Retirement and Literary Career

+The second story in the book is "Logging and Pimping and 'Your pal, Jim'."
+The third story describes Maclean's employment as a teenager by the United States Forest Service and is titled "USFS 1919: The Ranger, the Cook, and a Hole in the Sky."
 In 1976, A River Runs Through It and Other Stories became the first work of fiction ever published by the University of Chicago Press.
 The book received enthusiastic reviews, with Publishers Weekly calling it a "stunning debut."
-It was nominated by a selection committee to receive the Pulitzer Prize in Letters in 1977, but the full committee ignored the nomination and did not award a Pulitzer in that category for the year.
+It was nominated by a selection committee to receive the Pulitzer Prize in Letters in 1977 but no Pulitzer award was made in the category that year.